LatitudeAdjustment/todo/README.md

 From main/splash page, click Tasks button.
 This will bring up Tasks index view.

-From here can click New to bring up a modal dialog to enter a new Task.
+From Tasks one can click "New Task" link to bring up a modal dialog to enter a new Task or Edit to bring up an existing Task for modification.

+Title is a required field.

-Tasks have a date time associated with them as "starts".
+Tasks have a "starts" date time.
-A new Task has a default date/time of current day, zero hour.
+A new Task has a default starts date/time of current day, zero hour.
 Tasks are considered "daily" and prior tasks are to be deleted.

 Task "starts" is stored as local time (not UTC).
-Persistence of date/time in UTC and converting to local for client was considered excessive for this project.
+Converting to and from local to UTC for persistence of starts date/time was considered excessive for this project.

-New and edit bring up a modal dialog.

-Title is a required field.

 ## Styling

-Considered adding Bootstrap or Tailwind CSS.
+Bootstrap and Tailwind CSS were considered.

-Niether was added to project.
+Niether was permanently added to project.

-Project uses default Milligram CSS, no JavaScript.
+Project uses Phoenix default CSS, Milligram, no JavaScript.

 ### Tailwind CSS

-Added Tailwind CSS and then removed following assessment of time requirment to implement.
+Added Tailwind CSS and then removed it following assessment of time requirement to implement.

-Installation of Tailwind was based on this:
+Installation of Tailwind was based on these links:

 https://experimentingwithcode.com/using-tailwind-in-phoenix/

-Also this:

 https://pragmaticstudio.com/tutorials/adding-tailwind-css-to-phoenix